Vaughn24/Vaughn24/README.md

 **` Aspiring Data Scientist `**

+I am currently a 4th year college undergrad majoring in computer science.
+I study at Mapua Malayan Colleges Mindanao.
+Hoping to land a career in data.
+Working in a team has been a significant part of my experience.
+I believe I have enough work experience to prove that I am a team player and a good follower.
+On the other hand, my experience as an active member of the MCM Computing Student Society as Honorary Council and Facilitator, demonstrate that I can also be a good leader.
+My achievements and accomplishments do not indicate that I am knowledgeable; rather, they represent my commitment to my lifelong learning journey.

 <!--
 **Vaughn24/Vaughn24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.